iwr-wasteless/iwr/README.md

 # iwr / WasteLess
 <!--
-Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, which are collected weekly, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with an additional service of 9 recyclable fractions collected in 100 L sacks monthly or bimonthly; as demonstrated successfully in Bjuv, Sweden; with some other improvements like cleaning up dumped waste (which may not increase); promoting biodegradable or reusuable products  (particularly for products that are used frequently by some such as nappies and dialysis products); possibly locked gate systems for apartments; and optional electronic locks for bins.
+Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins (140 L default, 240 L optional at no extra fixed cost), which are collected weekly or fortnightly, and charge the bins' rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with an additional service of 9 recyclable fractions collected in 100 L sacks monthly or bimonthly; as demonstrated successfully in Bjuv, Sweden; with some other improvements like cleaning up dumped waste (which may not increase); promoting biodegradable or reusuable products  (particularly for products that are used frequently by some such as nappies and dialysis products); possibly locked gate systems for apartments; and optional electronic locks for bins.
 -->
+## Summary
-> Summary: Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, which are collected weekly, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with an additional service of 9 recyclable fractions collected in 100 L sacks monthly or bimonthly; as demonstrated successfully in Bjuv, Sweden; with some other improvements like cleaning up dumped waste (which may not increase); promoting biodegradable or reusuable products (particularly for products that are used frequently by some such as nappies and dialysis products); possibly locked gate systems for apartments;
+Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins (140 L default, 240 L optional at no extra fixed cost), which are collected weekly or fortnightly.
+Charge the rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with an optional free service of 9 recyclable fractions collected in 100 L sacks monthly or bimonthly.
+Such a scheme has been demonstrated successfully in Bjuv, Sweden.
+Other improvements include:
-and optional
-electronic locks for bins.
+- promoting reusable/washable and/or biodegradable products such as for nappies and dialysis sacs (with which the non-biodegradable and/or disposable and non-washable forms tend to produce a lot of waste and may be financially disadvantageous to users of these products);
+- cleaning up any dumped waste, although it may not actually increase after a year, as was found in Bjuv in Sweden, coupled with monitoring e.g. via [CleanApp](https://cleanapp.io/) and fines;
+- possibly using transparent bins to make incorrectly sorted waste more visible, and education such as stickers, flyers, and talking to people to reduce incorrectly sorted waste.
+Fines could be used as a last resort.
+- mechanical locked gate systems or systems like the Identify, Press, Weight (IPW) Centre may be preferable for high-density apartments;
+- Using cryptographic, scalable, public database systems such as [Holochain](https://holochain.org/) would have benefits such as transparency, auditability, benefits of open data and open source software, and ease of scaling the software to other demonstrations of a Bjuv-like weight-based residual, compost and 9 recyclable fractions scheme.

 [![Twitter](https://img.shields.io/twitter/follow/IWRWasteLess.svg?style=social)](https://twitter.com/IWRWasteLess)